Choreographing Connection

 What Is an Intimacy Director?

-• Kissing or physical intimacy
+• Kissing and physical intimacy

-• Simulated sex or undressing
+• Simulated sex or nudity

 What Happens in Rehearsal?

-Pre-Production Conversations
+Director Conversations

 Choreographing Intimacy